If I were gusty April now,

 To play with laughing Rose.

-We are busy working to bring W. H. Davies's "Laughing Rose" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Laughing Rose" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Laughing Rose" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.